pvp-45/HTML-CSS/README.md

-# Website Building Projects
+# Overview

-This repository contains a collection of small HTML and CSS projects for building websites.
+This repository contains a collection of small websites which I built along the way when I was learning HTML and CSS.
 Each project focuses on different aspects of web development and can serve as a learning resource or source of inspiration.

 ## Project Structure

 The projects in this repository are organized as follows:

-- [Project 1](project1/): Brief description of the project.
-- [Project 2](project2/): Brief description of the project.
-- [Project 3](project3/): Brief description of the project.
-- ...
+- [Project 1](Cafe Menu/): I learnt CSS by designing a menu page for a cafe webpage.

 ## Installation